ekobedevon/Py2JSON/README.md

 # Py2JSON
-A python script to modify JSON files using pythons build in list and dictionary functions
+A python script to modify JSON files using pythons build in list and dictionary functions by Kobe Edmond

 ## Functionality
 ### Create New List